Infineon/optiga-trust-charge/README.md

 * Hibernate for zero power consumption
 * Lifetime for Industrial Automation and Infrastructure is 20 years and 15 years for other Application Profiles

-## Get Started
+## Getting Started

-First steps can include the following:
+The following steps will support in familiarizing with this software framework and adapting it to your target system:
-1. Getting Started Guide for OPTIGA™ Trust Charge.
-Use one of [OPTIGA™ Trust Charge Evaluation Kits](https://www.infineon.com/cms/en/product/evaluation-boards/optiga-trust-ch-eval-kit/) and this [guidance](https://github.com/Infineon/optiga-trust-charge/raw/master/documents/OPTIGA_Trust_Charge_V1_Getting_Started_Guide_v1.30.pdf) for this
+1. Get in touch with this software framework by going through the [Getting Started Guide for OPTIGA™ Trust Charge](https://github.com/Infineon/optiga-trust-charge/raw/master/documents/OPTIGA_Trust_Charge_V1_Getting_Started_Guide_v1.30.pdf) while using one of the [OPTIGA™ Trust Charge Evaluation Kits](https://www.infineon.com/cms/en/product/evaluation-boards/optiga-trust-ch-eval-kit/).
-2. Exercise the [Porting Guide](https://github.com/Infineon/optiga-trust-charge/tree/master/pal) to bring this Software Framework to your target Wireless Charging System
+2. Follow the [Porting Guide](https://github.com/Infineon/optiga-trust-charge/tree/master/pal) to bring this software framework to your target Wireless Charging System.
-3. You can also try out our WPC Qi 1.3 Application Note from [here](https://github.com/Infineon/wpcqi-optiga-trust-charge)
+3. Also have a look at our [WPC Qi 1.3 Application Note](https://github.com/Infineon/wpcqi-optiga-trust-charge).
-4. Follow a defined process to get unique samples.
-Please contact for this either your distribution channel or directly Infineon.
+4. To order engineering samples with your unique configuration, please contact your distribution partner or Infineon representative.

 ## Documentation

-For high level description and some important excerpts from the documentation please refer to [documents](documents)
+For a high level description and some important excerpts from the documentation please refer to [documents](documents)

-Most frequently used documents in PDF can be found below:
+The most frequently used documents in PDF can be found below:
 1. [OPTIGA™ Trust Charge Datasheet v1.30](https://github.com/Infineon/optiga-trust-charge/raw/master/documents/OPTIGA_Trust_Charge_V1_Datasheet_v1.30.pdf) (PDF)
 2. [OPTIGA™ Trust Charge Solution Reference Manual v1.00](https://github.com/Infineon/optiga-trust-charge/raw/master/documents/OPTIGA_Trust_Charge_V1_Solution_Reference_Manual_v1.00.pdf) (PDF)
 4. [Infineon I2C protocol specification v2.02](https://github.com/Infineon/optiga-trust-charge/raw/master/documents/Infineon_I2C_Protocol_v2.02.pdf) (PDF)